Local Guide

 In the same spot is the statue of Spyros Kayales or Kayaledakis.
 On 9 February 1897, during the great bombardment of the Cretan revolutionaries by the fleet of the Great Powers, he made his body a flagpole to hold aloft the Greek flag, which had been shot down by the shells.

-TIP: If you visit the Venizelos Tombs to see Chania from above, you can enjoy a drink or a coffee at the nearby Koukouvayia café, which also offers a wonderful view.
+TIP: If you visit the Venizelos Tombs to see Chania from above, you can enjoy a drink or a coffee at the nearby cafés, which also offer a wonderful view.

 Chania Old Town